 We also create and analyse a dynamic AOI for a segment of a video of NYC.
 Everyone’s looking at a sign for The Bronx (take note, realtors).
 With all this information (and a renewed desire to visit New York), we wrap up some conclusions and move on to the next challenge: understanding facial expressions.

 The first thing that surprises me about facial expression analysis is how easy it is to set up.
 I can’t say that I thought we still had to score muscle movements a la Paul Ekman in 1967, but the simplicity was still striking.

-All you need is a webcam running, and some software – in this case iMotions (of course) – that runs either Affectiva’s AFFDEX, or Emotient’s FACET (the latter of which was recently acquired by Apple).
+All you need is a webcam running, and some software – in this case iMotions (of course) – that runs Affectiva’s facial expression analysis engine.
 One of the core advantages of tracking facial expressions is that you can start to determine the emotional valence of participants.

 Knowing whether or not someone is happy or sad, scared or angry can be pretty useful information.
 Other measures are much more limited in their scope when it comes to determining how someone feels.

 We watch the responses of a few participants to an advert, seeing when they smile or frown, and notice the peaks and troughs of emotional scoring react in real time.
 Changing the threshold of the emotional scoring, we can make the definitions of emotions more conservative, reducing the potential for noise in the signal, and improving the validity of your findings.
 I imagine Ekman is pleased with this progress.

 With the emotions scored, and some eye tracking data to boot, we can see exactly where the participants were looking, and have a pretty good idea about what they were thinking too.
 That’s a pretty strong start for day 1.